IBM/spark-s3-shuffle/examples/README.md

 # Readme

-This folder contains a set of examples for the HDFS connector.
+This folder contains a set of examples for the spark-s3-shuffle plugin.

 ## Prequisites